stormode/stormode/README.md

 ## Create Your Stormode Configuration

-You may configure Stormode by creating a file named `stormode.config.js`.
+To set up your Stormode configuration, you may create a file named `stormode.config.js` (or `stormode.config.cjs` for ESModule usage).
 Here's an example:

 ```javascript
 const config = {